 Despite the fact that the happy bean plant is native to the rainforests.
 But it is not too demanding when it came to humidity.
 Average homes humidity which is between 40 % and 50 % is enough for your happy bean plant.

 But if your plant is facing a cold draft that coming from an air conditioning device your plant will wilt and drop its leaves.
 Also, heating devices can do the same negative effect.
-Therefore keep your happy bean away from the air that coming from heating and air conditioning devices and your plant will be ok.
+Therefore keep your happy bean away from the air that comes from heating and air conditioning devices and your plant will be ok.

 Lack of nutrients

 A happy bean plant is not a heavy feeder.
-But it will thrive if it gets feeding during the growing season.
+But it will thrive if it gets fed during the growing season.
 If you don’t fertilize your plant at all for a long period of time most probably your happy bean is dying because of a lack of nutrients.

 Simply fertilize your plant twice per month during spring.
 And once per month during summer.
 Use all-purpose liquid fertilizer.
 And only apply ¼ of the fertilizer manufacturer-recommended dose.